 The speed and intensity of most normal washing machine spin cycle speeds can really wear out your favorite fabric.
 They can be caught up in the machine and easily torn apart.
 Handwashing all of your very delicate items is much safer, then you don’t have to risk damaging your delicates in the machine.
 You can take the time to squeeze or press out that excess water instead.
 It’s way less damaging than the force of a washer spinning your delicates.

-I can barely make it past my pets without ruining nylon.
-Our friendly family animals always seem to jump up and snag them almost every time.
+You can usually barely make it past your pets without ruining nylon.
+Your friendly family animals always seem to jump up and snag them almost every time.
 It’s a biodegradable silky synthetic material.
 It just rips so easily.
-I’d love to be able to get the ones that I don’t rip to come out cleaner and dry them without ruining them myself in the wash.
-Taking the time to let them air dry after I gently wash them is the only way to save a pair for another day.
+You’d love to be able to get the ones that don’t rip to come out cleaner and dry them without ruining them in the wash.
+Taking the time to let them air dry after you gently wash them is the only way to save a pair for another day.

 Sometimes you’ll have to remove dark brown coffee stains from lacy bras.
 That’s a real pain and a total DIY job.
 Dissolve detergent into the water and hand wash them thoroughly.
 After removing any excess water from the wash, reform and turn the material inside out and set them up on a flat surface for drying.
 This will gently dry the bras and get them back into their original shape.
 While laid out to dry, try to keep the garments out of direct sunlight to avoid discoloration.